decant09/reiki/README.md

 ### Code Used
 - To properly caluclate delivery charges in the Order model for the update_total function I used the code from Emma Hewson's Island Bees project on (GitHub)[https://github.com/emmahewson/island-bees/blob/main/checkout/models.py].
 ### Resources
+- The Code Institute "Building an E-Commerce Platform" Boutique Ado project was very much relied upon to build this project.
+- Lewis M Dillon's Web Piano Academy project from [GitHub](https://github.com/LewisMDillon/web-piano-academy/tree/main) was used for the deployment steps in this README as he documented them extremely well and accurately.
+I aslo referred to Alan Bushell's Razor Sharp project on [GitHub](https://github.com/Alan-Bushell/razor-sharp/tree/main) for help with the README.
+- Lewid M Dillon's project was also referenced when creating some of the models for this project.
+- The layout of the site drew some inspiration from Emma Hewson's [Island Bees](https://github.com/emmahewson/island-bees/tree/main) project and also from Ally Bothroyd's [website](https://allyboothroyd.com/).
+Emma's project was also referenced when creating some of the models for this project.
 - Django import statements were too long for PEP8 so used parentheses as per [stackoverflow](https://stackoverflow.com/questions/17273847/long-imports-in-python).
 - Reiki FAQ content from (reiki.org)[https://www.reiki.org/faqs].